jadafler/Pewlett-Hackard-Analysis/README.md

 <li>There are <b>90,398</b> Employees that are within the retirement age range and <b>41,380</b> that are eligible for retirement package</li>

-<li> The retirement eligibility by department is broken down as: <li>
+<li> The retirement eligibility by department is broken down as: </li>
 <ul> Marketing - 2199 </ul>
 <ul> Finance - 1908 </ul>
 <ul> Human Resource - 1953 </ul>